orbeon/orbeon-forms-doc/form-builder/synchronize-repeated-content.md

 ## Full example

-The following example means the following:
+The following example does the following:

-- synchronize repeated iterations between repeated grid `master-grid` and repeated section `detail-section`
+- Synchronize repeated iterations between repeated grid `master-grid` and repeated section `detail-section`.
-- for each iteration, also copy over the value of the `traveler-name` and `traveler-birth-date` form controls
+- For each iteration, copy over the value of the `traveler-name` and `traveler-birth-date` form controls.

 ```xml
     <!-- other Form Builder code here -->